 - have spent relatively little thus far

 - have had a problem.

 The number of these types of customers inevitably builds over time & can become hundreds or even thousands for larger companies.
 And, since securing new ones can involve significant costs & time, letting them lapse in the first place constitutes a criminal loss that has a detrimental effect on revenue.

-The answer to this problem lays in direct & effective engagement with these customers at the right time.
-Many companies who have tried this using internal customer services staff or management find that they don’t have the time, knowhow or systems required to put in place an effective solution based on a defined process that delivers ROI.
+The answer to this problem lays indirect & effective engagement with these customers at the right time.
+Many companies who have tried this using internal customer services staff or management find that they don’t have the time, know-how, or systems required to put in place an effective solution based on a defined process that delivers ROI.

 Telemarketing has been known for years for lead generation, appointment setting, market research, subscription selling & other direct sales.
-With new technology, cloud based CRM’s & the ability to hotkey leads to an internal sales team instantly, outbound telemarketing can quickly become the perfect solution to re-engage with lapsed or infrequent customers with a view to getting them to purchase again.
+With new technology, cloud-based CRM’s & the ability to hotkey leads to an internal sales team instantly, outbound telemarketing can quickly become the perfect solution to re-engage with lapsed or infrequent customers with a view to getting them to purchase again.

 Where GSA undertakes this kind of calling for clients, we manage the data so that all of the contacts are called in order to deliver the numbers required.
-To ensure the work is measurable and can be tracked and analysed as the campaign progresses, it’s important to have a forecast or target for revenue growth.
+To ensure the work is measurable and can be tracked and analyzed as the campaign progresses, it’s important to have a forecast or target for revenue growth.